-R10 It is stated that triggered records from existing equipment can be accepted in lieu of continuous recording if the triggered records meet the criteria in 10.1 and 10.2.
-If continuous recording is available and meet all criteria, are triggered DDR records required?
-R13.3 There is no need to require this data to be written in CSV format.
+- (1) R10It is stated that triggered records from existing equipment can be accepted in lieu of continuous recording if the triggered records meet the criteria in 10.1 and 10.2.
+If continuous recording is available and meet all criteria, are triggered DDR records required? - (2) R13.3There is no need to require this data to be written in CSV format.
 Tab delimited text would work as well and would not limit the use of commas in descriptors or other entries.
-The format described in Attachment 2 is limiting and incomplete (see comments on Attachment 2)..
-R13.4 This requires that Fault Recording and Disturbance Recording data will be provided in COMTRADE (C37.111) formatted files, but does not specify a revision level or year for the COMTRADE standard.
+The format described in Attachment 2 is limiting and incomplete (see comments on Attachment 2). - (3) R13.4This requires that Fault Recording and Disturbance Recording data will be provided in COMTRADE (C37.111) formatted files, but does not specify a revision level or year for the COMTRADE standard.
 The requirement should specify "C37.111-2013 or later" in order to require a version of COMTRADE that includes formatting for phasor data for Disturbance Recording.
 Prior versions of C37.111 were not compatible with phasor data.
-Attachment 2 The format in Attachment 2 is limited and incomplete.
-While the information required is obviously necessary, the format limits or omits information available from some SOERs.